How to Host a Successful Open Mic Night

 Schedule an early evening start, set up well in advance, and begin the event on time!
 Since most open mics occur during weeknights, many guest artists who need to get up early for work the next day won’t want to be there too late.
 And if they weren’t able to secure an early slot, starting the event late will only make them more anxious and less likely to hang around waiting for their chance to perform.

 Set a specific length for each performance and inform your performers about the time limit in advance.
-This will likely be dictated by the length of your event and the amount of performers who typically sign up.
+This will likely be dictated by the length of your event and the number of performers who typically sign up.
 Since average song length varies greatly depending on genre (1 Pink Floyd song = 10 Ramones songs), I typically go with 4 songs or 20 minutes, whichever comes first.
 If the performance roster is a bit light, I’ll offer artists an extra song or two.
 You can also economize a bit if the list is maxed out — but keep in mind, any less than 3 songs is less motivation for your performers to make the effort to come out.

 Another option (particularly if you have a large number of performers signed up) is to limit sets to 2 songs, keep the changeovers brief, then go back to the top of the list after your last act has performed.
 This will not only ensure that all performers will get onstage reasonably early; it also provides motivation for them to stick around a lot longer, rather than do the “play and dash” that seems to be all too prevalent at open mics.